llmrb/llm/README.md

 #### Miscellaneous
 - 🧮 Text embeddings and vector support
 - 🔌 Retrieve models dynamically for introspection and selection
+- 🧱 Includes support for OpenAI's responses, moderations, and vector stores APIs

 ## Demos